 There are many different "Funds" in which a school district may deposit revenue and from which it may make expenditures.
-"Profiles 2006" reports revenues and expenditures using "ALL FUNDS."
+"Profiles 2007" reports revenues and expenditures using "ALL FUNDS."
 ALL FUNDS excludes Trust & Agency Fund and Bond Fund.
 Also, note that Debt Service, which is the major component of the Sinking Fund, has been accounted for separately to not adversely affect expenditure percentages in other areas.
 The expenditures are reported two ways.
-First, expenditures in each category are reported as a percentage of the total expenditures and second as the actual dollars spent per ADM (See Appendix C in this report and the "Profiles 2006 State Report" for a further description of district finances).
+First, expenditures in each category are reported as a percentage of the total expenditures and second as the actual dollars spent per ADM (See Appendix C in this report and the "Profiles 2007 State Report" for a further description of district finances).

-Average 2005-06 HS Curriculum
+Average 2006-07 HS Curriculum

-Oklahoma high schools must offer a minimum of 34 units per year including: 4 units of language arts, 4 units of science, 4 units of math, 4 units of social studies, 2 units of fine arts, 2 units of languages, and 14 units of other electives.
-This curriculum table looks at only 20 of the 34 units.
-These 20 units are in the six core areas noted above.
-A more detailed explanation of course offerings can be found in the "Profiles 2006 State Report."
-This information is based on those high school sites covered in the "Profiles 2006" report series, which offer 10th grade, and above.
-For districts with junior high schools, the $9^{th}$ grade course offerings of each junior high were added to the course offerings for each high school in the district.
+Oklahoma high schools must offer a minimum of 38 units or courses per year although four units may be offered on a two year alternating plan.
+These courses may be broken down into the following six core areas plus electives: language arts, science, math, social studies, arts, and foreign languages or computer technology.
+This curriculum table looks at only the six core areas noted above.
+A more detailed explanation of course offerings can be found in the "Profiles 2007 State Report."
+This information is based on those high school sites covered in the "Profiles 2007" report series, which offer 10th grade, and above.
+For districts with junior high schools, the 9th grade course offerings of each junior high were added to the course offerings for each high school in the district.
 For districts with multiple high school sites, the number posted reflects the average number of courses offered in each subject area.
-However, for districts with $9^{th} - 10^{th}$ grade centers and $11^{th} - 12^{th}$ grade centers, the course offerings were summed at the district level.
+However, for districts with 9th - 10th grade centers and 11th - 12th grade centers, the course offerings were summed at the district level.